 T. Rowe Price makes it easy to compare a Roth IRA to a Traditional IRA to see what best fits your retirement savings plan.
-Our Traditional IRA vs. Roth IRA Tool helps you select the appropriate IRA type for your age, marital status, and annual income.
+Our IRA Selection Tool helps you select the appropriate IRA type for your age, marital status, and annual income.
 You can also browse our IRA information page for a general comparison.

 Your RMD is calculated by dividing your account balance on December 31 of the previous year by your age-based factor for the calculation year.
-Your age-based factor can be found using one of the following IRS Life Expectancy tables: Table 1, Table 2, Table 3.
+Your age-based factor can be found using the appropriate IRS Life Expectancy table: Table 1, Table 2, Table 3.
 Since these factors change each year, your RMD must be recalculated every year.

 Use our online RMD Calculator to estimate your distributions.*

 For additional information and tools, see the RMD Basics information on our website.